Preparing for the Cost of Surrogacy

 Surrogate mother compensation are fees paid to the surrogate for her time, effort and inconvenience to carry a pregnancy for another person.
-Additional costs can include maternity clothing, travel to and from physician’s offices, necessary medication, childcare, housekeeping and lost wages.
+Varying increases to surrogate mother pay can include maternity clothing, travel to and from physician’s offices, necessary medication, childcare, housekeeping and lost wages.

 Professional Management Fees

 Approximately $40,000 and up

 A great, reputable agency is more than just a name- agencies are guides through the entire surrogacy journey.
 They recruit, screen and thoroughly educate qualified applicants, they provide access to financial and legal resources, and act as the project manager for all of the ancillary professionals and moving parts.
 Agencies ensure that all parties are on the right track and the same page so that the delivery is successful and Intended Parents have peace of mind.